Skip to main content

 Read document content for detailed information

-These four tools work together to enable AI assistants to efficiently retrieve contextual information from your local documents.
+These seven tools work together to enable AI assistants to efficiently retrieve contextual information from your local documents.
 Searches indexed local documents and returns a list of the most relevant results.

 Parameters